aesirkth/flight-controller/doc/hardware_description.md

 The Nano board handles the power supply in a way that allows to use external power and USB power simultaneously.
 No modification is required.

+# Parachute drivers

+The Flight Controller can drive two independent parachutes at 12V/5A<br>
+The parachutes are ejected from the rocket by Electro Explosive Devices

+For safety reasons, both pins of the EEDs must be shorted and grounded when the parachutes are not energized.
+This is done with an half H-bridge.
+The drivers' outputs are either shorted together and with the ground, or one of them is the ground and the other is connected to BAT2.
+Both the Teensy and the Arduino Nano can trigger the parachutes ejection.
+A signal from one of them is enough to energize the EED.

+A led indicator next to the drivers connector `CON4` shows the state of the two outputs.
+The code on the Arduino and on the Teensy must activate their respective buzzers before any EED can be energized as a warning signal in case someone were to be close to the EED.

 # Sensors